 I know what you must be thinking, can I really have a fluoride allergy?

-The truth about fluoride is that it has damaging effects on all of those that are exposed to it.
+Fluoride is a classified neurotoxin and has damaging effects on all of those that are exposed to it.

 Can You Be Allergic To Fluoride?